 What is our Community Strategic Plan?

-As part of this process Council developed the Delivery Program and Operational Plan which outline the actions to be undertaken to implement Lane Cove 2025 over the next two years.
-The Budget 2012-2015 was produced to support these actions.
+As part of this process Council developed the Delivery Program and Operational Plan which outline the specific actions to be undertaken by Council over the next 3 years to achieve the goals and objectives set out in Liveable Lane Cove: 2035.
+The Budget to support these actions has also been adopted.

-Lane Cove 2025 is comprised of goals, objectives and strategies for each planning theme, which have been developed with the community through extensive community consultation.
+Liveable Lane Cove; 2035 is comprised of goals, objectives and strategies across six (6) planning themes - Our Society, Our Built Envrionment, Our Natural Environment, Our Culture, Our Council and Our Economy.
 As this is a community plan there may be strategies which involve Council to lobby and enter into dialogue with other levels of government, private enterprise, community organisations, educational institutions, non-government, religious organisations and neighbouring councils.